JAlcocerT/JAlcocerT/content/blog/book-ba-planning-monitoring.md

 ### Recommended Software

-For project planning and monitoring, consider using tools like:
+For **project planning and monitoring**, consider using tools like:

 * [Leantime](https://fossengineer.com/selfhosting-Leantime-docker/): An open-source project management tool.